gabrieldelisle/Best-Buddies/README.md

 - patch radius determine the size of the neighborhood around the best buddies where we will search the next ones in the following layer
 - cluster is the number of points we want to keep at the end of the algorithm

+# Selected Best Buddies

+The code for selected best buddies, along with the data and the results used, are in the branch "topdown".

 # Fine-tuning

 We used the Deep Fashion database to fine tune VGG19 in the file fine_tuning.py